back

 Are Private Lenders Regulated?

-Private lenders are regulated by state and federal lending laws.
+Private money lenders are regulated by state and federal lending laws.
 However, private lenders are not regulated as strictly as traditional financial institutions such as banks and credit unions.

 While it may be possible for private lenders to provide loans without a license in certain states, there is a limit on how many.
 Research any potential lenders online by reading reviews and searching the name on the Better Business Bureau (BBB) and Consumer Finance Protection Bureau (CFPB) websites.